 The salsa is ready to go, the fish is hot off the grill, so all you need to do is warm up those tortillas and fetch your toppings.
 You’re about to build a taco that’s a flavor bomb in every bite.
 Enjoy!

-If you’re still craving Mexican or looking for recipe ideas for Cinco de Mayo, be sure to check these out!
+If you’re still craving Mexican or looking for ideas for Cinco de Mayo, check these out!

 - Slow Cooker Chicken Mole Stuffed Sweet Potatoes